PO'ed: Plot

-PO'ed is a first-person shooter using primitive weapons such as a frying pan and a drill.
-The player must advance through 26 levels filled with alien monsters.
-A jet-pack is also available to facilitate the player's exploration of levels.

 Development

+The developers of PO'ed, Any Channel, was founded in July 1993 by former employees of Sun Microsystems.
 PO'ed began development in October 1993, initially as a spare-time project.
 Russel Pflughaupt of Any Channel recalled, "We looked at games like Doom, Marathon, and Dark Forces, and took what we felt were their best elements.
 But we wanted to get away from the tunnel-based feel of those games, so we made the environments in PO'ed very open, and not formulaic at all."

 The team originally wanted to include a motorcycle and a tank for the player character to ride in addition to the jet pack, but couldn't find a way to incorporate their use into the level designs.

+On May 23, 1995, The 3DO Company entered an "Affiliated Label" agreement with Any Channel, which granted The 3DO Company the rights to distribute Any Channel's games in North America and both publish and distribute them everywhere else in the world for the next three years, starting with PO'ed.